PatrickWalker/gopher-it/topics/testing/README.md

     Sum(5, 5)
 }
 ```
-then in another file sum_test.go (and can be another package)
+and that's cool but we would like to test it so then in another file sum_test.go (and can be another package) we do this
 ```go
 package main
 //std lib yo